thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 grep -E "(user|username|login|pass|password|pw|credentials)[=:]" /etc/fstab 2>/dev/null
 grep -E "(user|username|login|pass|password|pw|credentials)[=:]" /etc/mtab 2>/dev/null
-lpstat -a # Displays status information about the current classes, jobs, and printers ls -alh /var/mail/ # Displays the contents of the mail directory lsof -i # listing of all Internet and x.25 (HP-UX) network opened files. date 2>/dev/null # Date lscpu # CPU info lsmod # Display which loadable kernel modules are currently loaded.
+lpstat -a # Displays status information about the current classes, jobs, and printers date 2>/dev/null # Date lsmod # Display which loadable kernel modules are currently loaded.
 You can then use modinfo on those module
 ```